 If you’ve ever heard the term “capital gains tax” or “CGT”, this is what it is*.
 This tax can push you into a higher income tax bracket.
 You therefore don’t only pay tax on the money you made in your investment.
 You actually pay more tax on everything!
 Boo!
 Hiss!

 I’m still waiting for the free money bit

-When it comes to investing, the government doesn’t so much give us free money as it doesn’t take away the money we’ve already earned.
+When it comes to investing, the government doesn’t so much give us free money as not take away the money we’ve already earned.
 They do this through tax incentives.
-In a retirement product, the government deducts what money you contributed to your retirement from your income so you don’t have to pay tax on it.
+In a retirement product, the government deducts the money you contributed to your retirement from your income so you don’t have to pay tax on it.
 This may sound like not much, but the impact can be huge.
 Maybe you’ve already felt it in the form of a fat tax rebate.

 The other way is even more exciting.The government promises never to take any dividend tax or capital gains tax from you as long as you invest in a certain type of tax-free account**.
-If you’re new to investing and you have time to stay invested, this is the type of account you want to be opening.
+If you’re new to investing this is the type of account you want to be opening.